TempleS19CIS3296-01/individual-subject-proposal-tuf06643/JoseSilva_AirportBuddy.md

   until flight begins boarding.

 ## Educational Goals
   Many educational goals can be met through this project.
-Test driven development is met through this project, having to make sure that only faces that are stored in the data base pass the test.
-Database programming will also be met in this project ideally we want to be able to access a database of faces.
-Making sure to be able to successfully access and traverse the database.

 ## Proposed Contribution
-  I propose to use the facial recognition module
+  I propose to add a feature that presents the user with local AirBnBs in the area of travel.

 ## URL refernce:
     https://github.com/mmdahir/Airport-Buddy